FMI Logo

 In format, the Walk for Life program consists of experiential indoor movement lessons to convey simple-yet-potent strategies that effect beneficial long-term change in flexibility, coordination, posture, strength and well-being.

 It also incorporates a real-world outdoor component — walking in nature using Nordic poles — to help participants integrate patterns characteristic of a lively, pleasurable and health-promoting walk into their daily lives.
-Factors covered include optimal alignment, coordination, pace, propulsion and impact.
+Factors covered include optimal alignment, coordination, pace, propulsion, timing and impact.

 FMI ° 145 Newbury Street ° Portland, ME ° 04101